abapinho/abapinhoWebsite/content/posts/onde-quem-oque-como/index.en.md

 ## What?

+Land.
+You're on the ground now.
 You can see we're going to talk about the names of the methods now, can't you?
 That's it, I'm not going to get hung up on it.

 After all, what exactly have you been asked to do?
 Describe it in one word.
 Or two.
 Or in a little expression.
 But man, don't be a cheat: If your method starts with `GET_`, don't write to the database or change attributes in the class.
 And if your method starts with `SET_` don't confuse people by making it return parameters.
 But above all, don't ever think that you're going to build all your functionality inside that method.
 Not at all.
 The answer to this question is just the name of the public method that will serve as the entry point to your new functionality.
 Unless what you have to do is really simple, that entry point should only contain high-level calls to several other methods that are also named with equal care.